 - Nobody needs an air mattress or a French Press on a camping trip.
 That’s ridiculous.
 We’ve since pared down our camping gear to actual essentials, like a Cast Iron frying pan and a V60 Pourover.
 I’m half kidding.

 Most importantly, I learned the importance of a good travel partner.

 Not only did Lia NOT break up with me, she didn’t even get mad.
 She likes to joke that the moment she realized we should get married was when she wasn’t upset that I totaled her car – that’s real love!

 Even though the Mono Hot Springs were kind of a letdown, we got lost everywhere that we tried to go, Fiona died a terrible and expensive death, and T broke our french press, it was still a fun trip that we were all able to laugh about.

 Oh, and H and T were both bridesmaids at our wedding.

 Important note: 3 years later, T bought us a new French Press – small enough to take camping!

-And as it turns out, this trip was really just a warning sign of disaster to come: we’re the most disaster prone couple I’ve ever met.
+And as it turns out, this trip was really just a warning sign of disaster to come, like our waterfall repelling catastrophe in Colombia, our Cataract Falls hiking disaster, or our Machu Picchu hike (which we didn’t complete) – the list goes on!
+We’re the most disaster-prone couple I’ve ever met.

 Having a good partner can alleviate the stress of these situations and help you both make it through.
 No matter how crazy a situation we find ourselves in, we figure out a way to get through it together, because we’re damn good partners.